-The present article selects social media sites because the WHO (2017, p.
-28) proposes studying their discourse.
-These sites are an avenue to verify information, to spread truthful information and to dispel misleading information during public health crises, such as the COVID-19 pandemic.
-These sites had popular use before the pandemic and experienced exponential growth during the pandemic as people were lockdown and required information.
+The present article selects social media sites because the WHO (2017, 28) proposed studying their discourse.
+These sites are avenues to verify information, spread truthful information, and dispel misleading information during public health crises, such as the COVID-19 pandemic.
+These sites had popular use before the pandemic and experienced exponential growth during the pandemic as people were on lockdown and required information.

-The article selected posts on COVID-19 vaccines by JKJAV on Facebook, Instagram and Twitter from February to July 2021.
+This article selected posts on COVID-19 vaccines by JKJAV on Facebook, Instagram and Twitter from February to July 2021.
 This period marks the first six months of vaccination in Malaysia.
-Facebook, Instagram and Twitter were selected as people in Malaysia spend an average of 2.8 hours daily on social media sites and 71% use one or more of these sites (Digital Influence Lab, 2020).
-Posts on these sites enjoy reach, speed and interactivity (du Pré & Overton, 2021, p.
-278), becoming an easy and fast avenue for almost instantaneous interaction.
+Facebook, Instagram and Twitter were selected as people in Malaysia spend an average of 2.8 hours daily on social media sites, and 71% use one or more of these sites (Digital Influence Lab 2020).
+Posts on these sites enjoy reach, speed and interactivity (du Pré and Overton 2021, 278), becoming easy and fast avenues for almost instantaneous interaction.

 The posts about COVID-19 vaccines were identified and downloaded.
 Among the posts, most were repeated across Facebook, Instagram and Twitter although the day and time of posting differed slightly.
 The redundancy meant doing one analysis, which covered posts on three sites simultaneously.
-These posts were multisemiotic and incorporated a few lines of language in Malay and static (icons, drawings, pictures) or moving (videos) image.
+These posts were multisemiotic and incorporated a few lines of language in Malay and static (icons, drawings, pictures) or moving (videos) images.
 Posts in Malay were selected because it is the majority and official language of Malaysia.
 The posts were translated into English and the translations were reviewed by proficient users of the language.

-JKJAV legitimizes the vaccines using its social media posts.
-Legitimation is ideological as it enables social actors to naturalize their actions and decisions (Wang, 2020).
-Social actors may be embodied by an individual/group, who displays a specific perspective (Chaidas, 2018).
-Perspective captures focalization or the point of view.
-It can be non-focalized (narrator focused), internally focalized (character focused) or externally focalized (narrator knows less than character) (Chaidas, 2018).
+JKJAV legitimises the vaccines using its social media posts.
+Legitimation is ideological as it enables social actors to naturalise their actions and decisions (Wang 2020).
+Social actors may be embodied by an individual/group, who displays a specific perspective (Chaidas 2018).
+Perspective captures focalisation or the point of view.
+It can be non-focalised (narrator-focused), internally focalised (character-focused) or externally focalised (the narrator knows less than the character) (Chaidas 2018).
 The social actors employ strategies justifying why people should be vaccinated or be vaccinated in a certain way.
-The strategies are justificatory schema or different types of legitimation and their construction through arguments.
-Van Leeuwen (2008) provides a robust and commonly utilized typology of legitimation strategies, which forms the basis of other typologies (e.g. Chaidas, 2018; Mackay, 2015; Reyes, 2011).
-The strategies categorize how social practices are justified.
-Van Leeuwen (2008) postulates four strategies that both legitimize and delegitimize, and they may be used alone or together.
+The strategies are justificatory schema or different types of legitimations and their construction through arguments.
+Van Leeuwen (2008) provided a robust and commonly utilised typology of legitimation strategies, which forms the basis of other typologies (e.g., Chaidas 2018; Mackay 2015; Reyes 2011).
+The strategies categorise how social practices are justified.
+Van Leeuwen (2008) postulated four strategies that both legitimise and delegitimise, and they may be used alone or together.

-The strategies are (1) authorization, (2) moralization, (3) mythopoesis and (4) rationalization.
-Authorization traces arguments to established or respected authority figures.
+The strategies are authorisation, moralisation, mythopoesis and rationalisation.
+Authorisation traces arguments to established or respected authority figures.
 While personal authority is linked to status in an institution; expert authority is tied to expertise; role model authority is vested in social status; and impersonal authority is found in guidelines, policies and traditions.
-Moralization forms legitimation using shared value systems.
-While evaluative adjectives invoke desirable or undesirable values; abstraction manifests abstract values in arguments; and analogies compare arguments to transfer values.
+Moralisation forms legitimation using shared value systems.
+While evaluative adjectives invoke desirable or undesirable values, abstraction manifests abstract values in arguments, and analogies compare arguments to transfer values.
 Mythopoesis achieves legitimation using narratives, where moral tales reward protagonists for conforming behaviour and cautionary tales punish protagonists for non-conforming behaviour.
-Rationalization is based on shared conceptions about reasonable or sensible social practices.
-It validates arguments through instrumental rationalization, which describes objectives or impacts, or theoretical rationalization, which normalizes how things are.
+Rationalisation is based on shared conceptions about reasonable or sensible social practices.
+It validates arguments through instrumental rationalisation, which describes objectives or impacts, or theoretical rationalisation, which normalises how things are.